dtolnay/gflags/README.md

 Additionally every flag provides a method `.is_present()` to query whether that flag was provided on the command line.
-When using flags for which a default value is not provided, be sure to check `.is_present()` because accessing `.FLAG` when not present will cause a panic.
+When using flags for which a default value is not provided, be sure to check `.is_present()` because accessing `.flag` when not present will cause a panic.
 Note also that flags without a default value must specify their data type, as below.

 ```rust